tinymce/tinymce-docs/_includes/configuration/resize.md

 When resizing is enabled, the editor can be resized by either:

-* Clicking and dragging the resize handle.
+* Clicking and dragging the resize handle in the bottom right-hand corner.
 * Focusing the resize handle, and using the arrow keys.
 The **Up Arrow** and **Left Arrow** keys will make the editor smaller, and the **Down Arrow** and **Right Arrow** keys will make the editor larger.

 ### Disabling the resize